The Puppet MasterApr 16, 2022

 We're going to make it look like our little boy controls his marionette.

 So the first thing I do is go in and get rid of the stick he's holding using the spot healing brush tool.
-We’re going to be bringing in our own rod, or "controller”, for our little marionette insert, so we won't need the original stick.
-The next thing I do is go in and remove that pesky vine that is poking out toward our subject.
+We will be bringing in our rod, or "controller," for our little marionette insert so that we won't need the original stick.
+So the next thing I do is go in and remove that pesky vine poking out toward our subject.

-From there, I went in and cut out our little "puppet" from another image I took, and figured out the hard way that I should have brought him farther away from the background to make it easier when it came time to cut him out.
-I also cut out our "controller" from the same image and start tweaking it back on our main image.
+From there, I cut out our little "puppet" from another image I took and figured out the hard way that I should have brought him farther away from the background to make it easier when it came time to cut him out.
+I also cut out our "controller" from the same image and tweaked it back on our central idea.

-This is the tricky part, playing around with what portions should be masked, and which shown.
-After I’m done setting up my controller, I’m going to grab my little puppet and bring him over to our main image to set him up and paint on his strings.
-You can opt in for my premium membership to see exactly how I do this in my full tutorial.
+Now is the tricky part, playing around with the portions that should be masked and which show.
+After setting up my controller, I grab my little puppet and bring him over to our main image to set him up and paint on his strings.
+Again, you can opt-in for my premium membership to see how I do this in my full tutorial.

 Now we get to go in and adjust the brightness and contrast of our little puppet so that he looks more fitting for our final image.
-Then we go in and duplicate the image and play with its curves to turn it into a shadow for our puppet.
+Then we duplicate the appearance and play with its curves to turn it into a shadow for our puppet.

-I add an additional curves layer to bring down the brightness of our background and parts of our subject.
-We mask the layer and brush it on where we want to see it.
-We can then add in our background, blending and masking it in so that it warms up our image without over saturating.
+I add a curves layer to bring down the brightness of our background and parts of our subject.
+Then, we mask the layer and brush it on where we want to see it.
+We can then add in our background, blending and masking it to warm up our image without oversaturating.

-Now it's time to focus on the extra details using our dodge and burn tool to create contrast and highlight the details we want to really pop.
-I finish off with a film stock that gave me the tone and brightness I wanted, making sure to mask the areas I didn't want impacted.
+Now it's time to focus on the extra details using our dodge and burn tool to create contrast and highlight the elements we want to pop.
+Finally, I finished with a film stock that gave me the tone and brightness I wanted, making sure to mask the areas I didn't want to be impacted.

-That wraps up our tutorial, I hope you enjoyed it!
-Check out the full tutorial with my premium membership if you want a walk through of all the steps taken to get to our final image.
+That wraps up our tutorial, and I hope you enjoyed it!
+Check out the full tutorial with my premium membership if you want a walk-through of all the steps to get to our final image.